Orchestration — Causal Operations Atlas

 Use case 7 — Rerun a task

-The ↻ Rerun button on terminal tasks dispatches a fresh task with the same objective + worker + execution role and a parent_task_id that links it back to the source.
+The ↻ Rerun button on terminal tasks dispatches a fresh task with the same objective, worker, task mode, and optional actor metadata, plus a parent_task_id that links it back to the source.
 The dashboard's plan-tree view nests the rerun under the original so multi-attempt orchestrations stay legible.
 This is fork-from-N=0: the new task starts clean rather than resuming mid-conversation.

 Behind The Scenes